blackboxprogramming/blackroad-prism-console/docs/performance.md

 Use `--perf` on any command to print a timing footer.

+`bench:run` and `bench:all` emit JSON summaries so results can be piped into other tooling.

 ## Cache Impact

 `bench:run` accepts `--cache` to compare cache modes. `run_cache_experiment` writes a `cache_savings.md` file summarising speedups.